 Groundwater conservation includes any action or activity that materially improves future groundwater supply from a declining source being used today.
-Planned or identifiable conservation activity routinely occurs in GMD3 informally, or it can be formally established and enforced in a non-water right management plan orderedwith corrective controls in a defined groundwater management area (GMA), including an IGUCA, LIMA or WCA.
-Areas may use the institutionalof
+Planned or identifiable conservation activity routinely occurs in GMD3 informally, or it can be formally established and enforced in a management plan with corrective controls in a defined groundwater management area (GMA), including an IGUCA, LIMA or WCA.

 Groundwater Conservation Reporting